Rust vs Julia in scientific computing

 The language server in Julia can show you the signature, but often it is the wrong signature because of dynamic dispatch.

-I do not even want to start talking about auto-completion and code actions in Rust.
+I don't even want to start talking about auto-completion and code actions in Rust.
 Just try it out yourself!

 Many of the problems are related to the dynamic typing of Julia which is supposed to be "easier" than static typing.
 But with the assistance of Rust-Analyzer, I can flow between types and and be much more productive in the long term 💡